Modern Nursery Design for Expecting and New Parents

 Choose your nursery furniture with function and style in mind.
 Minimalism is the watchword for modern nursery design, prioritizing well-built nursery furniture and thinking ahead on how the room will be redesigned for a toddler in a few short months.

 Everything starts with the crib.
 If you already have a crib, use it to help define your theme or make it a stand-out centerpiece.
-Remember that cribs can be repainted to fit any color palette you want - as long as the paint is sealed and baby-safe.
-If you don't have a crib yet, look for one that is highly-rated (of course) that fits your nursery theme beautifully.
+Remember that cribs can be repainted to fit any color palette you want – be sure the paint is sealed and baby-safe.
+If you don't have a crib yet, look for one that is highly rated that fits your nursery theme beautifully.